SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/backup/components-api/video-call.md

 <collapsible>

 ### VideoCallComponent: [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78)

-You can override the entire VideoCall screen by pasing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `videoCall` key to the `Components Api Object`

-To reuse parts of default video call ui you can import them from the [SubComponents Library](a) accessible under the `fpe-api` module.

-#### Usage

 Use the code example given below showcasing reconstruction of the default video call ui as a guide.